Abhishek214/Facebook-Friend-Recommendation-using-Graph-Mining/README.md

-# Instagram-Friend-Recommendation-using-Graph-Mining
+# Facebook-Friend-Recommendation-using-Graph-Mining
-👫 In this challenge we are given a directed social graph, and we have to predict missing links to recommend users (Link Prediction in graph).
+In this challenge, we are given a directed social graph, and we have to predict missing links to recommend users (Link Prediction in graph).

 ## Problem statement: